 We are going to present a little research here to show you the thinking in the medical community in recommending treatment for an injured subluxing sternoclavicular joint.
 You may see an explanation as to why your treatments have failed and why you are here looking for other options.

 First, how did you get injured and what type of injury was it?

-In other words, a significant one-time direct impact on shoulder, front or back side, that occurred with enough force to damage the connective tissue that holds the sternum to the clavicle.
+In other words, a significant one-time direct impact on the shoulder, front or backside, occurred with enough force to damage the connective tissue that holds the sternum to the clavicle.
 This is also commonly referred to as a GRADE III Sternoclavicular dislocation (tearing or rupturing of all ligaments).